microsoft/DynamicProto-JS/README.md

 | ```Object.isSealed(obj)``` | Not provided by ES3 and not used | N/A |
 | ```Object.freeze(obj)``` | Not provided by ES3 and not used | N/A |
 | ```Object.isFrozen(obj)``` | Not provided by ES3 and not used | N/A |

+## Contributing

+Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Application Insights.